 Nigel is a local who is born in Ipoh and spent a small part of his childhood in the city of Ipoh.

-For starters, Ipoh is a city located in the state of Perak in Malaysia, it is the hometown of mine and a place filled with really good food and rich Malaysian history.
+Ipoh is a city located in the state of Perak in Malaysia, it is the hometown of mine and a place filled with really good food and rich Malaysian history.
 Besides being my hometown, Ipoh is home to many non-official food critics, almost all of us have a sixth sense when it comes to local Ipoh food and we're particular about how our food taste.

 Ipoh is known for their two major Chinese dialect groups, mainly the Cantonese and Hakka communities, Cantonese and Hakka are dialect groups within the Chinese community with different style of cuisines among these dialect groups, for instance, the Cantonese love their cuisine with lots of gravy, while the Hakka uses some spices in their foods.

-The Cantonese and Hakka communities are known to make noodles, for instance, the Hakka noodle, Shredded Chicken Flat Rice Noodle and many more, which you can find out right below!
+The Cantonese and Hakka communities are famous for their noodles, for instance, the Hakka noodle, Shredded Chicken Flat Rice Noodle and many more, which you can find out right below!

 Location Of Ipoh in Malaysia